Top 10 diving records in the world

 .Budimir Šobat is something that exceeds the capabilities of the common man as he held his breath for a period of 24 minutes and 37 seconds.

-Think of all the things you could do in that time: You could watch an entire TV show or even drive from one city to another.
+Think of all the things you could do in that time—watch an entire TV show, or even drive from one city to another.

-Budimir did this for two reasons: The first was to raise funds for the reconstruction of the “Miracle Room” of the Sisak disabled people’s association.
+Budimir did this for two reasons: the first was to raise funds for the reconstruction of the “Miracle Room” at the Sisak Disabled People’s Association.

 It might interest you: Ice swimmer breaks two world records crossing the world’s most dangerous waters